 These creatures hop on all four limbs and are active during the daytime.
 However, they are shy and quick, so they’re hard to spot.
 These animals are the smallest member of the kangaroo family and spend much of their time alone, though they may feed in groups of two or three.

 Elephants in the wild have large ranges, often walking on average more than three miles each day.
 Asian elephants are listed as endangered as they have faced threats from poachers.
-Students participating in the Southeast Asian Adventurer program get to trek with the elephants in Laos during their trip, walking with them through farmland and jungle forestation.
+Students participating in the Southeast Asian Adventurer program get to care for elephants during their trip, walking with them through farmland and jungle forest.

 These animals are just the tip of the iceberg.
 There are many more that can be viewed during student outings.
 Among the programs to consider for rainforest adventures are: